Extract (film): Box office

 Extract made $4.3 million during its opening weekend and $7.1 million in its first week of release, with a total worldwide gross of $10.8 million, against a production budget of $8 million.

 Critical response

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 62% based on 189 reviews, with an average rating of 5.90/10.
 The site's critical consensus reads, "Extract has some very funny moments and several fine performances, but the film feels slighter and more uneven than Mike Judge's previous work."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 61 out of 100, based on 33 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 61 out of 100, based on 33 critics, indicating "generally favorable" reviews.

 Dan Zak of The Washington Post, called it "the most disappointing American comedy of the decade".
 On the other end of the spectrum, Michael Phillips of the Chicago Tribune called it "the funniest American comedy of the summer".